yshirai999/Hangman-Challenge/readme.md

-# Hangman Trexquant Challenge
+# Hangman

-This repository contains my final submission for the Trexquant Hangman Agent Challenge.
-It includes multiple agents, training and evaluation pipelines, and a hybrid architecture combining affix-based heuristics with machine learning.
+This repository contains multiple agents, training and evaluation pipelines, and a hybrid architecture combining affix-based heuristics with machine learning to play the hangman gain on a dictionary of 50000 words (test set).
+The agents are trained on a similar by disjoint dictionary of 200000 words (training set).

 ## Final Result

-Submitted agent ("Subpattern_Greedy") achieved a 27.5% win rate on Trexquant’s test set.
-The final strategy integrated affix-aware subpattern matching, fallback logical reasoning, with affixes estimated on 80% of Trexquant training dictionary.
+The agent "Subpattern_Greedy" achieved a 27.5% win rate on the test set.
+The final strategy integrated affix-aware subpattern matching, fallback logical reasoning, with affixes estimated on the training dictionary.
 Despite operating under constrained black-box conditions, the approach demonstrated significant gains over baseline frequency methods and exploratory agents.

 ## Setup